lucasfurno/docs_en/edge-caching/index.md

 2. Within the **Edge Computing** section of the Menu, select **Edge Application**.
 3. Click on the desired existing Edge Application or [create one](https://www.azion.com/en/documentation/products/first-steps/#create-new-edge-application).
 4. Select the **Cache Settings** tab and click on the determined Cache Settings list.
 5. On that page, look for the **Slice Settings** section.
 Once you've located it, **enable it**.
-The Edge Caching box will be automatically ticked.
+The Edge Caching box will be automatically checked.
-6. In case you'd like to enable **L2 Caching**, tick the box.
+6. In case you'd like to enable **L2 Caching**, check the box.

 ---